trustbridge/intergov/intergov/apis/document/README.rst

 Auth:
 * demo only - JWTBODY - just pass the JWT payload, unsigned, to the application
-  + ``Authorization: JWTBODY {"sub": "documents-api", "party": "spider", "country": "AU"}``
+  + ``Authorization: JWTBODY {"sub": "documents-api", "party": "spider", "jurisdiction": "AU"}``
   + parties may be "spider", "app" (chambers or importers) and so on
   + other fields may be present
-  + ``country`` is the most important and used to allow or deny the access
+  + ``jurisdiction`` is the most important and used to allow or deny the access
 * OIDC - use standard OIDC protocol and add meaningful fields to the JWT
-  + must provide at least country, given our documents are shared on country basis
+  + must provide at least jurisdiction, given our documents are shared on jurisdiction basis

 Endpoints
 ---------